Keep me updated!

 Image courtesy of Tesla Motors

-CGI does not require a large production team and you are not restricted by location, weather and other conditions.
-This can all be handled virtually.
-With CGI, the sun shines for as long as you want it to.
-All aspects of the product like lighting, materials and location can also be fine-tuned or exchanged on the fly.
-The Danish jewel maker Pandora took advantage of this in their recent Rose campaign, where all shoots were completely CGI based.
+CGI bypasses the need for a vast production team and isn't free of location, weather, and other conditions.
+Everything can be managed virtually.
+With CGI, you can make the sun shine for as long as you desire.
+The product's lighting, materials, and location aspects can also be fine-tuned or switched up imoment'sdiaely.
+The Danish jeweller, Pandora, capitalised on this feature in their recent Rose campaign, with all shoots being entirely CGI-based.

 Image courtesy of Pandora

-In the last 10 years the distribution and consumption of media has completely changed.
-Creative teams today have to deal with the challenges of optimising and delivering content to an ever growing list of channels and devices.
-Smartphones, tablets and TV sets all provide their users with different viewing experiences.
-A digital portfolio makes it easier for marketers to ensure that customers get the right media for the right device, in the right format throughout the entire customer journey.
+In the past decade, how media is distributed and consumed has completely transformed.
+Modern creative teams grapple with optimising and distributing content across an ever-growing list of channels and devices.
+Smartphones, tablets and televisions all provide unique viewing experiences.
+A digital portfolio powered by CGI simplifies the task for marketers, ensuring that customers get the right media for the right device in the right format throughout their journey.

-Zooma are experts in 3D/CGI with more than 15 years of experience in the field.
-Do you want to know how 3D/CGI can add value to your next campaign?
+Zooma is an expert in 3D/CGI with more than 15 years of experience in the field.
+Would you like to know how 3D/CGI can add value to your next campaign?